shun-li-casia/robotics_sdk_tda4vm/docker/README.md

  J721E    | [TDA4VM](https://www.ti.com/product/TDA4VM) | [SK-TDA4VM](https://www.ti.com/tool/SK-TDA4VM), [J721EXSOMXEVM](https://www.ti.com/tool/J721EXSOMXEVM)

 ### 1.2.
 Processor SDK Linux for Edge AI
-The Robotics SDK requires [the SD card image](http://udc0393891.dhcp.ti.com/webgen/publish/nightly/PROCESSOR_SDK_LINUX_SK_TDA4VM/latest/exports/ti-processor-sdk-linux-sk-tda4vm-etcher-image.zip) [TODO: update URL] from [Processor SDK Linux for Edge AI 8.1.0](http://udc0393891.dhcp.ti.com/webgen/publish/nightly/PROCESSOR_SDK_LINUX_SK_TDA4VM/latest/index.html) [TODO: update URL].
+The Robotics SDK requires [the SD card image](http://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-sk-tda4vm/08_01_00_02/exports/ti-processor-sdk-linux-sk-tda4vm-etcher-image.zip) from [Processor SDK Linux for Edge AI 8.1.0](https://www.ti.com/tool/download/PROCESSOR-SDK-LINUX-SK-TDA4VM#release-notes/08.01.00.02).
 The SD card image contains Processor SDK Linux and libraries that are necessary for setting up the Robotics SDK environment.

 ### 1.3.
 Ubuntu PC
 A Ubuntu PC is required for visualization of ROS topics published from the TDA4 target.
 We have tested only with native x86_64 Ubuntu PCs, and have **not** tested with any other Ubuntu systems: including Ubuntu virtual machines and Docker Desktop on Mac or Windows.